This includes paid ads and other SERP features like Knowledge Graphs and Featured Snippets.

 Too Many Ads May Spoil the Rankings

-In addition to this, many sites that were affected by the update also tried to over optimize ads to increase click-through rates.
+In addition to this, many sites that were affected by the update also tried to over-optimize ads to increase click-through rates.

 Google considers this as spam, and the chances of getting penalized are high.
 It should be noted that Google doesn’t encourage product-based websites to showcase adverts from ad networks.

 Who Takes Ownership of the Content?

 This ensures that their users are not misled by untrustworthy content.
-The search engine giant has an algorithm that is tuned to understand some relevant information which helps in rating the content that appears on healthcare and medical website.
+The search engine giant has a medical algorithm that is tuned to understand some relevant information which helps in rating the content that appears on healthcare and medical websites.

-- Who wrote the content?
+Who wrote the content?

-- Who owns the websites?
+Who owns the websites?

-- Presence of a genuine “About Us” and “Contact Us” page
+Presence of a genuine “About Us” and “Contact Us” page

-A much easier way to ensure the Expertise Authority and Trust of the blogs that go live on health and medical websites is by getting it verified by a Doctor.
+A much easier way to ensure the Expertise, Authority, and Trust of the blogs that go live on health and medical websites is by getting them verified by a Doctor.

 The Reputation of Healthcare/Medical Sites and the Creator of the Content

 The general sentiments about your healthcare website have a significant impact when Google considers it for the top position in the SERP.

 Moreover, Google Reviews and social media signals are now considered a vital signal to rank websites on top of search results.

-Google’s Algorithms are discreet when it comes to promoting and demoting the rankings of websites based on reviews.
+Google’s Medical Algorithms are discreet when it comes to promoting and demoting the rankings of websites based on reviews.
 There are instances when fake reviews are published to either hamper or boost the reputation of websites.

 According to Google, its algorithms are trained to understand real and fake reviews.
 Moreover, there’s no need to break your head over a few negative reviews as it doesn’t seem Google will pull your site down for one or two bad remarks.